Colorado Construction Porta Potty Requirements: OSHA Rules & Ratios

 Types of Porta Potties:

-Standard Unit: Best for general labor useonsmall sites.
+Standard Unit: Best for general construction job sites with smaller crews.

 ADA-Compliant Unit: Required for inclusivity; includes larger doors, ramps, handrails.